AdobeDocs/experience-manager-cloud-service.ko-KR/help/forms/harden-your-forms-as-a-cloud-service-environment.md

 ---
-title: Harden [!DNL AEM Forms] as a Cloud Service 환경
+title: 강화 [!DNL AEM Forms] as a Cloud Service 환경
 seo-title: Secure your [!DNL AEM Forms] as a Cloud Service environment
-description: 보안 설정 [!DNL AEM Forms] as a Cloud Service 환경
+description: 보안 유지 [!DNL AEM Forms] as a Cloud Service 환경
 seo-description: Secure your [!DNL AEM Forms] as a Cloud Service environment
 contentOwner: khsingh
 source-git-commit: 7163eb2551f5e644f6d42287a523a7dfc626c1c4